orlagh-sweeney/the-big-review/README.md

 3. Enter the App name, choose a region, then click 'Create app'.
 4. Navigate to the 'Settings' tab.
 5. Within 'Settings', navigate to 'Convig Vars'.
 Click 'Reveal Config Vars'.
-6. Two config vars need to be added using the following 'KEY' and 'VALUE' pairs:
+6. Add config vars using the 'KEY' and 'VALUE' pairs from env.py.
-    1. KEY = 'CREDS', VALUE = Copy and paste the entire contents of the creds.json file into this field.
-Then click 'Add'.
-    2. KEY = 'PORT', VALUE = '8000'.
-Then click 'Add'.
-7. Within 'Settings', navigate to 'Buildpack'.
-8. Click 'Add buildpack'.
-Select 'Python', then click 'Save changes'.
-9. Click 'Add buildpack' again.
-Select 'nodejs', then click 'Save changes'.
-    - Ensure that these buildpacks are in the correct order: Python on top and nodejs underneath.
-    - If they are in the wrong order, click and drag to fix this.
-10. Navigate to the 'Deploy' tab.
+7. Navigate to the 'Deploy' tab.
-11. Within 'Deploy', navigate to 'Deployment method'.
+8. Within 'Deploy', navigate to 'Deployment method'.
-12. Click on 'GitHub'.
+9. Click on 'GitHub'.
 Navigate to 'Connect to GitHub' and click 'Connect to GitHub'
-13. Within 'Connect to GitHub', use the search function to find the repository to be deployed.
+10. Within 'Connect to GitHub', use the search function to find the repository to be deployed.
 Click 'Connect'.
-14. Navigate to either 'Automatic Deploys' or 'Manual Deploys' to choose which method to deploy the application.
+11. Navigate to either 'Automatic Deploys' or 'Manual Deploys' to choose which method to deploy the application.
-15. Click on 'Enable Automatic Deploys' or 'Deploy Branch' respectively, depending on chosen method.
+12. Click on 'Enable Automatic Deploys' or 'Deploy Branch' respectively, depending on chosen method.
-16. Once the app is finished building, a message saying 'Your app was successfully deployed' will appear.
+13. Once the app is finished building, a message saying 'Your app was successfully deployed' will appear.
-17. Click 'View' to see the deployed app.
+14. Click 'View' to see the deployed app.

 ## Credit
 ### Content